LuigiBlood/zelda_dawn_dusk/doc/PLAYING.md

 ## Project64

+**You need a nightly version of Project64 (2.4.0.1042-ga771022 or newer) for this to work**.
+You can compile it from [source code](https://github.com/project64/project64).

 ### Play the Disk Expansion

 You can play the disk expansion by doing the following:
+ 1. Configure the Retail 64DD IPL ROM Path**.
+    * Either do it in `Options -> Settings... -> 64DD`.
- * **Load the Retail 64DD IPL ROM image file if it was not configured.**
+    * Or load the Retail 64DD IPL ROM image directly in the emulator to configure it automatically.
+ 2. Load the game.
     * Either do **Load Combo...**, then load the Zelda Ocarina of Time ROM, then the Expansion Disk.
- * Or choose a ROM Directory for the Project64 game list via File then **Choose ROM Directory...** if that's not already done.
+    * Or choose a ROM Directory for the Project64 game list via _File_ then **Choose ROM Directory...** if that's not already done.
       * Right click on Zelda Ocarina of Time on the game list, then select **Play Game with Disk**.
       * **Load the Disk Expansion Image file.**

 **The game should launch with "Disk" on the Title Screen.** Make a save file as normal and you can play the game.

 ### Fix Recompiler Crash

 **If the game crashes upon loading a disk save file, please do the following:**

 To play the game on Recompiler mode for maximal performance, the following should be setup for the Ocarina of Time ROM: